-In 2001 the Legislative Assembly contracted with the same secretarial service to staff a telephone message center through which North Dakota residents use toll-free incoming wide area telephone service (WATS) lines to obtain information about pending legislative proposals and to leave messages for their senators and representatives.
+The same employment contractor staffed a telephone message center through which North Dakota residents used toll-free incoming wide area telephone service (WATS) lines to obtain information about pending legislative proposals and to leave messages for their senators and representatives.
 In addition, materials faxed to the Legislative Assembly are received in the telephone room, are sorted, and are delivered to the appropriate individuals in the legislative chambers.
 Telephone calls are rotated to an available attendant or to the next available attendant on a basis that attempts to equalize the calls received by each attendant.
 Rather than a busy signal if all attendants are busy with calls, voice mail instruction gives the caller an option to wait until the next available attendant or to leave a voice mail message.
-Calls received after hours are routed to voice mail, and these messages are handled the next business day by the first attendant on duty.
+Calls received afterhours are routed to voice mail, and these messages are handled the next business day by the first attendant on duty.

 Telephone attendants usually receive two types of calls--either seeking information or leaving a message.
 If a caller asks for information on whether a bill on a particular subject has been introduced or on the status of a specific bill, the telephone attendant accesses the computerized bill status system through that attendant's personal computer and either uses the subject index to review the subject matter of bills introduced or accesses the bill by number to determine the current status of that proposal.
 The attendant then gives the information to the caller.
-If the caller asks to leave a message for a legislator (by policy a caller may leave a message only for that caller's senator and two representatives of the district in which that caller resides), the attendant determines who the caller's legislators are (if the caller does not know), accesses the computerized message system (LAWS), and enters the caller's name, address. telephone number, e-mail address, the specific bill number for the message, and the message.
-The legislator then receives this information on the legislator's personal computer.
-If a message is for a legislator who does not use a personal computer, the telephone attendant completes a message form and an employee of the secretarial service delivers the message to the legislator.
-During the 2001 session, 136 of the 147 legislators used personal computers.
+If the caller asks to leave a message for a legislator (by policy a caller may leave a message only for that caller's senator and two representatives of the district in which that caller resides), the attendant determines who the caller's legislators are (if the caller does not know), accesses the computerized message system (LAWS), and enters the caller's name, address, telephone number, e-mail address, the specific bill number for the message, and the message.
+The legislator then receives this information on the legislator's personal computer. message is for a legislator who does not use a personal computer, the telephone attendant completes a message form and an employee of the secretarial service delivers the message to the legislator.
+During the 2003 session, 136 of the 141 legislators used personal computers.

-Since 1993, telephone call statistics indicate the calls number of has gone down each session--62,320 calls were received in 1993; 41,668 in 1995; 28,433 in 1997; 22,491 in 1999; and 16,028 in 2001.
-In 2001, 3,786 calls were received in January; 6,819 in February; 3,426 in March; and 1,997 in April.
-These statistics include 239 voice mail messages in January; 900 voice mail messages in February; 160 in March; and 76 in April.
+The number of calls has gone down each session since 1993--62,320 calls were received in 1993; 41,668 in 1995; 28,433 in 1997; 22,491 in 1999; 16,028 in 2001; and 10,021 in 2003.
 It is unknown whether the number of calls will continue to decrease each session.
 Factors that may influence the number of calls include increased use of e-mail to contact legislators, increased use of information available from the legislative branch web site, and the extent of public interest in legislative issues.

-The telephone message services also process e-mails by which e-mail messages to legislators are added to the constituent views feature of the LAWS system.
-During the 2001 session, 454 e-mails were processed in January; 1,895 in February; 882 in March; and 546 in April.
+The telephone message service also processes e-mails by which e-mail messages to legislators are added to the constituent views feature of the LAWS system.

-The fax machine for the Legislative Assembly is located in the telephone room and the telephone room personnel sort fax messages and deliver them to legislators as appropriate.
-During the 2001 session, 651 fax messages were received in January; 1,244 in February; 712 in March; and 404 in April.
+The fax machine for the Legislative Assembly is located in the telephone message service area and the telephone message services personnel sort fax messages and deliver them to legislators as appropriate.